IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

    This output shows that the Cloudant package provides many actions, including `read-document` and `update-document` and a trigger feed called `changes`.
 The `changes` feed causes triggers to be fired when documents are added to the specified Cloudant database when configured with your access credentials.

-   The Cloudant package also defines the parameters `username`, `password`, `host`, and `dbname`.
-These parameters must be specified for the actions and feeds to be meaningful.
-The parameters allow the actions to operate on a specific Cloudant account.
+   Also note that the Cloudant package defines bound parameters that are used by all actions in the package.
+They include `host`, `dbname` to identify the database instance as well as keys that are used to authenticate to the Cloudant service.
+The  authentication parameters actions use will vary depending on authentication protocol selected for Cloudant.
+In this example, `username` and `password` would be used for *Basic* authentication or `iamApiKey` and `iamUrl` would be used for *OAuth* standard authentication.

 {% hint style="info" %}
 * Parameters listed under the package with a prefix `'*'` are predefined, bound parameters.